vicident/optimize-net/README.md

 We can also provide a function to compute the amount of memory used by the network in bytes, which allows us to check the amount of saved memory.
-It decomposes the total amount of memory in three fields:
+It decomposes the total amount of memory in four fields:
 * total memory used by the outputs of each module
+* total memory used by the gradInputs of each module
 * total memory used by the internal buffers of each module
 * total memory used by the weights and gradWeights of each module.